 Hasbro has engaged with our major shareholders on governance and compensation matters for several years.
 We do this as part of our commitment to be responsive to shareholders and to ensure that our actions are informed by the viewpoints of you, our investors.
-Informed by our discussions with our shareholders, both our Board of Directors and our Chief Executive Officer, Brian Goldner, mutually decided to amend certain terms of Mr. Goldner's employment agreement.
-These amendments were implemented in August of 2014 and were described in detail in our proxy statement for the 2015 Annual Meeting.
+Over the past several years, our discussions with shareholders have led to changes to our executive compensation and corporate governance programs, such as amendments to the terms of the employment agreement with our Chief Executive Officer, Brian Goldner, and the adoption of a proxy access bylaw.
+Our shareholders overwhelmingly supported our Say-on-Pay votes in the last three years, with favorable votes from 97.4%, 98.1% and 96.8% of the shares voted at the 2016, 2017 and 2018 Annual Meetings, respectively.

-Our shareholders overwhelmingly supported our Say-on-Pay votes in the last three years, with favorable votes from 96.7%, 97.4% and 98.1% of the shares voted at the 2015, 2016, and 2017 Annual Meetings, respectively.
+In 2018, we again spoke with shareholders who expressed an interest in speaking with us.
+In addition to speaking with any shareholders who reached out to us, we proactively extended an invitation to our top shareholders (who held in aggregate approximately 56% of our outstanding shares) to meet and we had discussions with all of such shareholders who accepted our invitation.

-In 2017 we again spoke with shareholders who expressed an interest in speaking with management.
-In addition to speaking with any shareholders who reached out to us, we proactively extended an invitation to all 25 of our top shareholders (who held in aggregate approximately 43% of our outstanding shares) to meet and we had discussions with all of the top 25 holders who accepted our invitation.
-Based upon our continuing dialog with shareholders and our 2017 Say-on-Pay vote results, we believe our current compensation program for our executive officers, including the changes we made to our compensation programs in 2014, reflect our shareholder's views and strongly drive our pay for performance objectives.
+Based upon our continuing dialog with shareholders and our Say-on-Pay vote results, we believe our current compensation program for our executive officers reflects our shareholder's views and strongly drives our pay for performance objectives.